-- 4.10 The proposed development also seeks to construct a new 4-storey building containing 98 new apart-hotel rooms (Sui Generis). - 4.11 The proposed building is located at the northern part of the site, replacing some of the existing car parking area.
+- 4.10 The proposed development also seeks to construct a new 4-storey building containing 98 new apart-hotel rooms (Use Class C1). - 4.11 The proposed building is located at the northern part of the site, replacing some of the existing car parking area.
 The apart-hotel building includes a concierge service, reception and laundry/ pantry rooms.
-Each self-contained apart-hotel room comprises its own kitchen facility. - 4.12 The height matches the existing Ariel Hotel building and steps back to correspond with the neighbouring buildings.
+Each self-contained apart-hotel room comprises its own kitchen facility and will be restricted to a 90-day maximum stay. - 4.12 The height matches the existing Ariel Hotel building and steps back to correspond with the neighbouring buildings.